 You don’t have to be an expert to forage for free food, you’ll probably be amazed at just what you can find on your own doorstep if you look hard enough.
 Here are a few tips on what to look for for & some easy foraging recipes.

-Come the Spring, wild garlic (Ramsons) can be found amongst damp, shaded ground, you’ll often smell it before you see it, particularly on a warm day.
+Come the Spring, wild garlic (Ramsons) can be found amongst damp, shaded ground, particularly in that found in woodlands.
+You’ll often smell it before you see it, particularly on a warm day.
 Look for long, bold, pointed green leaves with the odd cluster of little white star-shaped flowers (which are also edible).
 If you’re unsure, pick a leaf, hold it to your nose & you’ll soon be met with a very garlicky scent if it is indeed wild garlic.

 Elderflower & Elderberry